- EV help

 If you're wondering how often you should replace your car, there are a few signs you can look for to help you decide.

 One of the most important signs is how often you have to take it in for repairs outside of the routine maintenance.
-If you find yourself at the mechanic more and more often, it may be time for an upgrade or getting a car on subscription.
+If you find yourself at the mechanic more and more often, it may be time to sell your car online or getting a car on subscription.
 But that's not the only way you know it may be time for a new car!

 So, what are the signs that you need to ditch your old car and get a newer vehicle?

 Emission standards are constantly evolving, the rules and regulations are becoming more stringent, and cities are turning busy city centres expensive to drive in.
-All in an effort to be kinder to the environment.
+All in an effort to improve air quality and the environment.

-If you're driving an older petrol car or a diesel produced before 2016, you should definitely think about switching to a newer car.
+If you regularly drive in these areas with an older petrol or diesel car, you should definitely think about switching to a newer vehicle.

 A lot of factors can lead you and your passengers to feel unsafe when on the road.
 An obvious one is steering wheel shaking.
 This is usually an indication of poor tyre alignment or balance, but it could be something more serious.
 Keep an eye on the electronic stability control light too!